 If search is set to no, then this DLZ module is not searched for the best match when a query is received.
 Instead, zones in this DLZ must be separately specified in a zone statement.
-This allows you to configure a zone normally using standard zone option semantics, but specify a different database back-end for storage of the zone's data.
-For example, to implement NXDO-MAIN redirection using a DLZ module for back-end storage of redirection rules:
+This allows users to configure a zone normally using standard zone-option semantics, but specify a different database backend for storage of the zone's data.
+For example, to implement NXDO-MAIN redirection using a DLZ module for backend storage of redirection rules:

 '''

 dlz other {

 database "dlopen driver.so args";

 search no;

 };

+'''

+'''

 zone "." {

 type redirect;

 dlz other;

 };

 '''